imixs/imixs-docker/hadoop/README.md

 # imixs/hadoop

-The Docker Image 'imixs/hadoop' provides a Docker image to setup a single node hadoop clust.
+The Docker Image 'imixs/hadoop' provides a Docker image to setup a single node hadoop cluster.
 This container can be used to test the hadoop WebHDFS Rest API.
 The image is based on the [official openjdk:8 Docker image](https://hub.docker.com/r/_/openjdk/) and was inspired from [athlinks/hadoop](https://hub.docker.com/r/athlinks/hadoop/).

-The 'imixs/hadoop' provides the following features:
+The Docker Image 'imixs/hadoop' provides the following features:

 ## Features
 * inherit form official openJDK